ScioShield/encoder/README.md

 Run the decoder script with `python3 decoder.py input.html output.html`
 Use `--cyberchef` to output the corresponding CyberChef recipe to a JSON file for easy import.
 ## Webpages
-The example webpages are `example.html` a simple "Hello World" webpage to test basic functionality. `exampleCoffeeHouse.html` is slightly more complex, included is an image (mime type base64) and some URLs that can be extracted in CyberChef.
+`example.html` a simple "Hello World" webpage to test basic functionality.
+`exampleCoffeeHouse.html` is slightly more complex, included is an image (mime type base64) and some URLs that can be extracted in CyberChef.
+`calc.html` is a simple JS calculator, the code has been put through and online obfuscator however the original is still contained within.

 # Improvements
 ## Encoder